ploomber/jupysql/doc/api/magic-tables-columns.md

 +++

-`%sqlcmd tables` return the current table names saved in environments.
+`%sqlcmd tables` returns the current table names saved in environments.

-`sqlcmd columns` returns the column information in a specified table
+`sqlcmd columns` returns the column information in a specified table.

 +++